amrlotfy77/awesome-django/readme.md

 * [django-hvad](https://github.com/KristianOellegaard/django-hvad) - Painless translations in django, using the regular ORM.
 Integrates easily into existing projects and apps.
 Easy convertible from django-multilingual-ng.
 * [django-klingon](https://github.com/angvp/django-klingon/) - An attempt to make django model translations suckless and with no integrations pain in your app.
 * [django-modeltranslation](https://github.com/deschler/django-modeltranslation/) - Translate dynamic content of existing Django models to an arbitrary number of languages without having to change the original model classes.
-* [django-parler](https://github.com/django-parler/django-parler) - Simple Django model translations without nasty hacks
+* [django-parler](https://github.com/django-parler/django-parler) - Simple Django model translations without nasty hacks.
 * [django-rosetta](https://github.com/mbi/django-rosetta/) - Rosetta is a Django application that eases the translation process of your Django projects.

 ## Views